 New State Pension

 People who reach the State Pension age after 6 April 2016 – essentially men born on or after 6 April 1951 and women born on or after 6 April 1953 – will claim the New State Pension.
 Workers who have paid the full 35 years of NICs can receive the full amount.
-Below we summarise the New State Pension figures for last year, this year and the year ahead.
+Below we summarise the New State Pension figures for this year, last year and the year before.

 |Per Week||Per Month||Per Year||Increase from previous year|